sjklick/Distribution-Centre/docs/api-guide.md

 ---

-**\<host-domain\>/api/products/page_count/get.php?category=\<string\>&limit=\<int\>**
+**\<host-domain\>/api/products/page_count/get.php**

 Returns the number of pages needed to list all of the products.
-An optional category may be provided, otherwise "all" is assumed.
-An optional limit on the number of items per page may be provided, otherwise 10 is assumed.
-Use request method GET.
+A valid category must be provided, or "all".
+A limit on the number of items per page msu be provided.
+Use request method POST.

+The body of the request must take the following format:

 	{
+		"limit": <int>,
+		"category": <string>
+	}

+The body of the response will take the following format:

+	{
+		"status": <bool>,
+		// The following is only returned upon failure.
-		"status": <string>,
+		"error": <string>,
 		/*
-		"status" may be one of:
+		"error" may be one of:
-		"SUCCESS",
-		"ERROR_invalid_limit",
-		"ERROR_invalid_category"
+		"invalid_page_count_request_format"
+		"invalid_limit",
+		"invalid_category"
 		*/
 		// The following are only returned upon success.
 		"limit": <int>,